Cultural differences: Latin American and The Netherlands

 What's it like to live and to study in The Netherlands as an international student?
 What cultural differences can you expect to experience and how can you overcome these contrasts?
 Hofstede's cultural dimensions model explains how and why cultures vary.
-In this blog, TIAS Full-time MScBA students Escarlet, Thales and Lina from (respectively) Mexico, Brazil and Colombia will compare their cultures to the Dutch culture based on the six values of the Hofstede model.
+In this blog, TIAS Full-time MScBA alumni Escarlet, Thales and Lina from (respectively) Mexico, Brazil and Colombia compare their cultures to the Dutch culture based on the six values of the Hofstede model.

 It is easy to think that Latin American countries are widely different to The Netherlands in terms of cultural behaviour, but in order to understand in which aspects they specifically differ, there are several models that can be used.
 One of them was elaborated by the Dutch psychologist Geert Hofstede.
 In his research, the author linked 6 dimensions in cultural values with numerical indexers that produce comparisons between nations, as well as emphasize cultural values that can be found in work and study environments.

 When identifying those cultural differences, we start by highlighting the peculiarities of our countries.
 For instance, Latin American society is mostly driven by competition and results, highlighting the “masculine” dimension that Hofstede provides.
 Therefore, people tend to be more focused on being assertive and achieving material success.

 On the other hand, when analyzing our experience in The Netherlands, we found a few aspects that differ from our culture.
 For example, we realized that Dutch people are more focused on building a good relationship and ensuring a long-term improved life quality.
 Nevertheless, people in The Netherlands are characterized by individuals who have working and study conditions that allow the development of personal and family activities.
 Also, the Dutch have considerable freedom to determine their own approach in daily work and may develop a considerable sense of commitment due to the challenges with the workload.